-This year we predict there to be some amazing discounts on the highly sought after phones such as the iPhone SE now they’ve been around for a few months.
-Right now they sell for around £469, so the discounts will be more than welcome!
+This year we predict there to be some amazing discounts on the highly sought after phones such as the new iPhone SE for 2022 now they’ve been around for a few months.
+Right now they sell for around £419, so the discounts will be more than welcome!
 Also look out for discounts on the more up-to-date iPhone 11, 12 and 13 this year.

-You can also expect to see plenty of console deals for the PS4 and Xbox One as a new generation of gaming consoles will be coming out soon, as well as savings on the iPhone XR.
+You can also expect to see plenty of console big deals for the PS4, now that the newer PS5 model has arrived and Xbox Series X, as well as savings on the Nintendo Switch.
 You’ll also find great deals on TVs, laptops and PCs, making it the perfect time to upgrade your tech.
 Watch brands like Currys, John Lewis, Argos, Amazon and ao.com for terrific Cyber Monday deals you won’t want to miss.
 Head over to our sister site CyberMondayVouchers.co.uk to find all the latest Cyber Monday deals the second they go live.

 So, whether you’re getting started on your Christmas shopping or treating yourself to a new phone, keep an eye out for more outstanding deals on Cyber Monday.
 Check out our tips and tricks on how to nab all the best deals over the Black Friday and Cyber Monday sales season to save a bundle on must-have gifts at big brands.